-The entire school community has been delighted to welcome our School Assisted Dog, Kona as our new ‘school dog’.
-Kona is a ‘Cavapoochon’ and is owned by the Deputy Head, Mrs McCabe-Arnold.
+The entire school community has been delighted to welcome our new School Dog, Teddie.
+Teddie is a Cavapoochon and is owned by the Headmistress, Mrs Lawrance, and her family.
 Numerous research studies have shown the benefits of therapy dogs in schools, which include:

 - Cognitive development – companionship with a dog stimulates memory, problem-solving and game-playing